mLUKE: The Power of Entity Representations in Multilingual Pretrained Language Models: Multilingual Language Models with Entity Representations

 \minisectionNoDot{\mlukeW{}} is an ablation model of \mlukeE.
 This model discards the entity embeddings learned during pretraining and only takes word tokens as input as with the other baseline models.
-The results from this model indicate the effect of cross-lingual alignment from pretraining with entity information \citep{Calixto2021naacl,XLM-K-2021-arxiv}, and the comparison with this model will highlight the effect of using entity representations for downstream tasks in \mlukeE{}.
+The results from this model indicate the effect of MEP only as an auxiliary task in pretraining, and the comparison with this model will highlight the effect of using entity representations for downstream tasks in \mlukeE{}.

+The above models are fine-tuned with the same hyperparameter search space and computational budget as described in \Appendix{appendix:downstream}.

+We also present the results of {\bf \xlmk{}} \citep{XLM-K-2021-arxiv} for ease of reference.
+XLM-K is based on \xlmr{}\ba{} and trained with entity information from Wikipedia but does not use entity representations in downstream tasks.
+Notice that their results are not strictly comparable to ours, because the pretraining and fine-tuning settings are different.